jhenry/bbreporter/README.markdown

 ## Install & Configure

+Configuration files use ConfigParse to read in settings.
+Tell environment.cfg to read in the appropriate environment settings.

+If you are running this in a pythonbrew/virtualenv sandbox, you can turn that on with something like:

+`
+$ pythonbrew use 2.7.2
+$ pythonbrew venv use reporting
+`

+### Reporting endpoints

-This is meant to feed into graphite, but things should fit just fine into other tools without a too much heavy lifting.
+This was originally  meant to feed into graphite, but things should fit just fine into other tools without a too much heavy lifting.
 Basically, as long as you can send something a label, a number, and a timestamp, this should work.

+#### MySQL

+Basic table structure is in mysql_store.sql.example.

+#### Graphite, Carbon, and Statsd

 If you're using Graphite, you may be aware that it is great for reporting continuous streams of data.
 It gets a little more cumbersome when you want it to store and present periodic data (say, sending it one point a day).
 You'll want to be wary of how it's storing and compressing things.